zq99/openai-vba-framework/README.md

 oOpenAI.IsLogOutputRequired True
 ```

+The entire framework can be tested for breaking changes using the mdTest_OpenAI module.
+Simply run the proceedure "RunAllTests".

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.